10 Inexpensive Day Trips Near Greenville, SC That Will Save You Money on Your Next Adventure

 Stumphouse Tunnel Park and Issaqueena Falls

-About 7 miles northwest of Walhalla on Highway 28
+About seven miles northwest of Walhalla on Highway 28

 Read our full review of Stumphouse Tunnel Park and Issaqueena Falls.
-For more choices, see our list of places to hike near Greenville, or our list of Waterfalls Near Greenville.
+For more options, see our list of places to hike near Greenville or our list of waterfalls Near Greenville.

 Spartanburg Science Center